coingaming/moon/docs/handbook.md

 ## Scrum
 We adopt a non-strict Scrum approach with one-month sprints.
 Daily meetings assist collaboration, and sprint reviews (including retro and demo sometimes) are conducted, without plannings.

-## Elixir-Specific Points

-### Preferred Solutions
-The principle of KISS is highly regarded, even if it means sacrificing visual effects.
-HTML/CSS solutions are preferred over Elixir, and JavaScript is considered a last resort.
-And for sure we do not send mouse-move, hover or scroll events to the server.

-### Naming Conventions
-To overcome parser/formatter issues, we avoid using the `?` notation for boolean properties.
-Instead, we prefix them with `is_` or `has_`, such as `is_headless` or `has_head`, as opposed to `headless?`.